usmandev24/green-theme-dark-for-day-usman/readme.md

 ## Preview
 Install to see preview
-download VSIX file and install it
+download VSIX file and install it.
+VSIX file are in releases you will see screenshot of theme there

 [(github.com/usmandev24)](https://github.com/usmandev24/green-theme-dark-for-night-usman)
 ## Installation